AndersMunch/wxWize/README.md

 wize.StaticBox), use the with statement and nest other windows or sizers below it.

 If needed, a BoxSizer is created automatically and passed to SetSizer.
 Use  the `orient` parameter to set the direction.

-If there is only one child and that child is a sizer, then use no BoxSizer is created and the child is used instead.
+If there is only one child and that child is a sizer, then no BoxSizer is created and the child is used instead.

 ### Interfacing with ordinary wxPython code